joshkuminski/OpenVision/README.md

 ### Cloud
 If you wish to run the tracker on a cloud GPU using Google Colab, upload the video files to your Google Drive in a directory called Open-Vision/video.
-This method is best for anyone that does not have acceleration hardware and costs ~$0.80 per hour of video using the pay as you go tier.
+This method is best for anyone that does not have acceleration hardware and costs ~$0.80 per hour of video using their pay as you go tier.

 ## 4. Run the Web Application
 Open the file 'index.html' located in the Open-Vision directory.
 (Tested on Microsoft Edge, Google Chrome, and Firefox).